 In general, when labeling the controls on heavy equipment, it’s better to use icons rather than text.
 Not only are most icons universal, but they will also save space, making it easy for end users around the world to operate the machine.
 The most important consideration when deciding how to label controls is the working environment.
 Will the controls be used outside and exposed to sunlight, rain or snow?
 Maybe they will be exposed to acids, fuel or hydraulic fluid.
 It’s also possible to mix and match your control labels, using a decal for some and labeled switches for others.
 When in doubt, consult your supply partners and ask for their advice.

 These are the types of decisions that MCL helps customers make on a daily basis.
-Learn more about how we become a true partner to our customers by reading our case study, Ticket Redemption Game Developer Increases Sales with Help from a Contract Assembly Partner.
+Learn more about how we become a true partner to our customers by reading our case study, Ticket Redemption Game Developer Increases Sales with Help from a Contract Manufacturing Partner.
 Click the button below to read it now!